• Skip to primary navigation

 • Tuna - I use canned tuna stored in spring water, but you can use tuna stored in oil if you prefer.

-• Pesto - use jarred, fresh or make your own.
-The amount of pesto you need will vary depending on the type and brand you use as well as your personal preference for how much pesto flavour vs tuna flavour you want.
+• Pesto - use store-bought pesto, or make homemade pesto from scratch in a food processor using fresh basil leaves.
+The amount of pesto you need may vary depending on the type and brand you use as well as your personal preference.

 Top tip: reserve a little pasta water before draining the cooked pasta.
 You can use this to add a little additional moisture to the dish if needed.